Donald Trump photo op at St. John's Church: "Law and order"

 During his presidential campaign, Trump declared himself "the law and order candidate", alluding to a political theme popularized in the late 1960s by George Wallace, Richard Nixon and then-Governor of California Ronald Reagan.
 He reiterated the theme in his inaugural address: "This American carnage stops right here and stops right now".
 Following days of domestic unrest in May, Trump returned to the law-and-order message.

 On the night of May 28, Trump posted to Twitter, "These THUGS are dishonoring the memory of George Floyd, and I won't let that happen.
 Just spoke to [Minnesota] Governor Tim Walz and told him that the Military is with him all the way.
 Any difficulty and we will assume control but, when the looting starts, the shooting starts.
 Thank you!"
 The tweet was flagged by Twitter for "glorifying violence".
 Trump later said he was not advocating violence, noting that the tweet could be read as either a threat or a statement of fact and that the tweet was "spoken as a fact, not as a statement".
 In a later interview, he stated that he intended for the tweet to be read as "a combination of both".
 On May 31, Trump tweeted: "LAW & ORDER".

-On June 1, invocation of the Insurrection Act to deploy active-duty military forces was discussed in an Oval Office meeting and favored by Vice President Mike Pence but opposed by Attorney General William Barr, Chairman of the Joint Chiefs of Staff Mark Milley, and Defense Secretary Mark Esper.
+On June 1, invocation of the Insurrection Act to deploy active-duty military forces was discussed in a 10:30 a.m. meeting in the Oval Office and favored by Vice President Mike Pence but opposed by Attorney General William Barr, Chairman of the Joint Chiefs of Staff Mark Milley, and Defense Secretary Mark Esper.
+Trump stated that the violence made him look "weak" and requested ten-thousand active duty troops be brought to Washington.
 A senior Pentagon official recalled that Trump said, "We need to get control of the streets.
 We need 10,000 troops up here [in Washington].
 I want it right now."
-Barr stated that the Act was a "break-the-glass-in-case-of-emergency" option and "really not necessary in this situation".
+Trump shouted, "None of you have any backbone to stand up to the violence," and asked Milley why soldiers could not shoot protesters.
+"Can't you just shoot them.
+Just shoot them in the legs or something."
+Barr stated that the Insurrection Act was a "break-the-glass-in-case-of-emergency" option and "really not necessary in this situation".
 Rather, local law enforcement and the National Guard could be used to make a show of force and dominate the streets.
-The same day, White House aides drafted a proclamation to invoke the act.
-The Insurrection Act was last invoked in 1992 at California's request in response to the Rodney King riots.
-It has also been used during the Civil rights movement to enforce school integration and desegregation.
+Barr indicated he would bring in more federal officers.
+Esper promised additional National Guardsmen: "We will deploy additional Guard units—five thousand personnel if necessary—into D.C."